MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-monitor.md

       - **Assignments**: See the users and groups that receive policy, and see any existing [filters](../fundamentals/filters.md) in the policy.
 Select **Edit** to update the policy assignment, and add or remove a filter.
       - **Applicability Rules**: On your Windows devices, see the [applicability rules](device-profile-create.md#applicability-rules) used in the policy.
 Select **Edit** to add or remove an applicability rule.

     - **Device and user check-in status**: Shows the number of **all** users or devices that checked-in with the profile.
 If one device has multiple users, this report shows the status for each user.
-When the user or devices checks-in, they receive the settings in your profile.
+When the user or devices check-in, they receive the settings in your profile.

       Select **View report** to see the following information: